nathanbraun/nathanbraun-com/content/ideas/index.md

-I've used Beeminder and mostly like it, but have a [few issues](ideas/beeminder) (some with Beeminder, one with human nature) that make me think the following could be a good idea:
+I've used Beeminder and mostly like it, but have a [few issues](ideas/beeminder) (some with Beeminder, one with human nature) that make me think the following could be a good idea.

 A Beeminder type like service that:
 - only looks at digital distraction type goals (limited time on Instagram, not using phone after 7 pm)
 - costs a flat monthly fee
 - donates all punishment dollars to charity

 In theory, Beeminder can already do this (among other things), it just costs
-$40 a month + keeps half of any penalties you pay (vs donating them to charity).
+$40 a month + keeps half of any penalties you pay.

 ## Tooling
 ---